OpenSpace/openspace.github.io/docs/builders/profile_syntax.md

  - `value` (_string_): The value of the time, if `type` is `absolute`, this is an ISO time string, for example `2018-10-30T23:00:00.500` otherwise a time relative to the time when the application starts, for example `-1d` for rewinding one day

 ## Camera
 Used to set the camera position at startup.
 There are two types of camera position initializations: **setNavigationState** or **goToGeo**.
 Type: _object_
 Children:
-- `type` (_string_):  Determines the type of the camera specification, must be `setNavigationState` or `goToGeo`.
+- `type` (_string_):  Determines the type of the camera specification.
+Must be `setNavigationState` or `goToGeo`.
 The choice of type determines the remaining types

 ### setNavigationState
  - `anchor` (_string_): The name of the scene graph node used as the anchor for the camera